 Teagasc is committed to a co-ordinated professional development strategy for Scholars.

 The participating Scholar’s programme includes the development of discipline-specific knowledge, research skills and generic/transferable skills.

 - The duration of the award will normally be three or four years for a PhD.
 In exceptional circumstances, funding will be granted for an MSc for a maximum duration of 2 years.

 - Preferably located at a Teagasc Research Centre

-Applications for Scholarships are made by full-time academic staff in third-level colleges in collaboration with a Teagasc research officer and the successful applicants select the Walsh Fellows.
+Applications for Scholarships are made by full-time academic staff in third-level colleges in collaboration with a Teagasc researcher and the successful applicants select the Walsh Scholars.

 Applications are not accepted from individual postgraduate students, and the Programme does not fund taught (non-research) postgraduate programmes.